NaouelEldjouher/NaouelEldjouher.github.io/_posts/2026-06-02-omnidomain-day-5.md

 RagTag attempted to order 38 assembled contigs against the TAIR10 *Arabidopsis* reference (135Mb, 5 chromosomes).

-With only 2.1Mb of assembly — roughly 1.5% of the full genome — most contigs could not be confidently placed.
+With only 2.1Mb of assembly, roughly 1.5% of the full genome, most contigs could not be confidently placed.
 RagTag requires sufficient overlap between the query assembly and the reference to anchor contigs.

 This is not a pipeline failure.
 RagTag ran without errors and produced correct output.
-The limited scaffolding is a direct consequence of using a validation dataset — 5,000 reads representing 1.5% of the genome.
+The limited scaffolding is a direct consequence of using a validation dataset, 5,000 reads representing 1.5% of the genome.
 On a complete assembly, RagTag would anchor thousands of contigs into five chromosome-scale scaffolds.

 ---